danielkagemann/house-compare/README.md

 ## ideas for future implementations

+-  map via toggle on main listing page instead of separate page
+-  more colorful tilelayer
+-  comparison does not look good on mobile
+-  ~~details with indicator which field has empty data~~
+-  topscore with more checks (year should be removed)
+-  personal ranking as new field (db + details)
 -  add translation of description possibility
 -  show map on compare
-- filter by countries (if more than one)

 ## finding a domain name